Spectacular sights we lost in recent years

 Hyperion, Redwood National Park, California, USA

 So, if you were planning on seeing the world’s tallest living tree in person, think again.
-In July 2022, the National Parks Service (NPS) announced hefty fines and jail time for anyone found in the tree’s vicinity, asking visitors to head for the park’s 200-odd miles (322km) of approved trails instead.
+In July 2022, the National Parks Service (NPS) announced hefty fines and possible jail time for anyone found in the tree’s vicinity, asking visitors to head for the park’s 200-odd miles (322km) of approved trails instead.

 Dublin Writers Museum, Dublin, Ireland